-Parents/guardians will receive official notification of attendance at the 6, 12, 15, and 18-week mark in each semester.
+Parents/guardians will receive official notification of attendance at the 5, 10 and 15-week mark in each semester.
 The purpose of this notice is to inform parents of their child's attendance as it relates to the expectation of 95% attendance.
 This rate of attendance is the amount of time the student spends in school.
 Absences, late arrivals, and early departures will negatively impact a student's daily attendance percentage.
+A student will be dropped from University Academy after 5 consecutive unexcused absences.